ehmicky/design/README.md

-# design
+This repositories contains the logos and design documents related to Autoserver.

-Logos and design documents
+Those are copyrighted by Autoserver.